line47/line47.github.io/_featuredwork/tsp.md

 ### Takeaways

-We turned the keys over to the TSP technology team and new TSP.gov site launched in July of 2020!
-The team astTSP has done a great job keeping the site updated and continuing to promote web standards and best practices.
+We turned the site over to the TSP technology team and new TSP.gov site launched in July of 2020!
+The team at TSP has done a great job keeping the site updated and continuing to promote web standards and best practices.